Summer staff & Volunteer positions

 Create Life Impact

-Christian Camp ministry provides a unique opportunity to be the hands and feet of Jesus!
 From counseling positions to support staff roles, Skyview has a position just for you!
+Consider serving at Skyview Ranch this summer.

-SVR Summer Staff must be at least 16 years old and Summer Volunteers must be at least 14 years old.
+SVR Summer Staff must be at least 16 years old.
+Summer Volunteers must be at least 14 years old.
 Be sure to fill out an application and get all of your references in as soon as possible, as most of our positions are filled by February or early March.
-Please consider joining our summer team!
+All summer staff must be available for training.
+Candidates should be available in June and July.
+Considerations for prior commitments may be considered.
+Candidates over the age of 18 must submit to a criminal background check.

 Below is a list of Summer Positions we are looking to fill for this summer.